Other Guild Policies

 The Guild gains subscriptions which it uses to further the collective interest and to manage membership.

 The wider public as well as the individual Guild member benefits because they can contact each other primarily to facilitate ringing or ringing interests.
 The wider public here are other ringers from all over the world but also the wider public who might search for any number of reasons.
 A lack of collection would result in ringers communicating the same information in an uncontrolled and haphazard way to the detriment of ringing and ringers.

-Were this data not collected the benefits would be lost to the membership and the wider world of ringing which is a niche hobby of decreasing interest to the extent that the government has chosen to support it over the coming year.
+Were this data not collected the benefits would be lost to the membership and the wider world of ringing which is a niche hobby of decreasing interest to the extent that the government has chosen to support it over recent years.
 That indicates a level of importance assigned by government in recognising the value ringing offers to the country as a whole.

 As regards the additional data processed by the treasurer, gift aid is a national benefit which is designed to help charities and the electronic payments by some provide for certainty of payment and receipt not only for TDGR but are utilised by everyone with a bank account.

-As described above, data use is neither unethical or unlawful.
+As described above, data use is neither unethical nor unlawful.

 The necessity test – as described above, the collection or processing makes only the very minimum of personal information available and that of all the information collected only a few supply more than their name.
 As ringers enjoy and gain experience from ringing bells other than those upon which they have learnt to ring their interest amounts primarily to ease of communication with other ringers, towers and Guild officers.
 In my opinion there is no other way to go about it and only the barest detail is readily available to the wider ringing community which makes it unobtrusive.
 Additionally, this data is not actively shared other than by existing on the web site.
 It is certainly not shared for any marketing or commercial interest.
 Banking details are not shared and no one other than the treasurer has access to them.